 Bob Hicks, Q.C.

 Bob received his B.A. from the University of Western Ontario in 1939 and was called to the Bar in 1942.
 Not only was Bob one of the founding partners of Hicks Morley, he was also one of the first full-time practitioners of management labour law in Canada.
 His practice covered the spectrum of labour and employment law matters, and he was a Partner Emeritus in the firm.
 Bob was a President of the Toronto Board of Trade and was a Chairman of the Stratford Festival.
 Bob passed away in late 2013.

 Colin obtained his B.A. from the University of Toronto in 1949.
 He was admitted to the Bar in 1953 and practised management labour relations law since then.
 He had a particular expertise in collective bargaining and rights arbitrations.
 Colin was also a former Hospital Board Chair.
 He is now a Partner Emeritus in the firm.

 Fred Hamilton, Q.C.

 Fred graduated from the University of Toronto with a B.A.Sc.
 (Honours) in 1954 and subsequently attended law school at Osgoode Hall.
 He was admitted to the Bar in 1958.
-He has also been certified by the Law Society of Upper Canada as a Specialist in Labour Law and appointed a Queen’s Counsel.
+He has also been certified by the Law Society of Ontario as a Specialist in Labour Law and appointed a Queen’s Counsel.
 Fred served as Vice-President and President of the Toronto Board of Trade and President of the York Downs Golf and Country Club.
 He has served for many years on the Molson Indy Festival Foundation and its successor, Grand Prix Charitable Foundation.
 He is co-chair of the Bike for Tykes event raising funds for Coast To Coast Against Cancer.
 Fred is now a Partner Emeritus in the Firm.

 Bruce Stewart, Q.C